medusajs/hackathon-oct2022-guidelines/README.md

 The header of your GitHub repository must include a cover image that gives an overview of your submission.

+You can use [our template cover photos](https://www.figma.com/community/file/1157643826098186093) on Figma to create your own.

 For example, if your submission is revolved around building a storefront for Medusa with a frontend framework, you can create a cover image with the Medusa logo and the logo of your frontend framework.

-You can check an example of a cover photo in our [Next.js storefront starter](https://github.com/medusajs/nextjs-starter-medusa#overview).

 ### Demo Link